-- 6. The Owner shall: - 6.1 maintain the SUDS in accordance with the approved SUDS Specification until such time as the SUDS are transferred to the Council or at the Council's election a SUDS Alternative Body pursuant to the Maintenance Scheme; and - 6.2 from the date the SUDS Completion Certificate is issued or of deemed issue of the SUDS Completion Certificate to allow free unrestricted use and access of the SUDS for the general public at all times of the day and night PROVIDED THAT use and access may be restricted in the following circumstances: - 6.2.1 in the event of emergency such that access and use by the general public should be prevented for reasons of health and safety; - 6.2.2 where any part of the SUDS shall for health and safety purposes be proposed to be permanently fenced off or where other means are used to permanently prevent use and access by the general public this shall be documented and approved in the SUDS Specification. - 7.
-The Owner shall save as otherwise agreed in writing by the Council (acting reasonably): - 7.1 not locate any Utilities or Foul/Surface Water Drainage and Sewerage in on or under the SUDS Land other than those public surface water sewers directly associated with and connected to the SUDS features; - 7.2 not locate the SUDS Land within an area of the Application Site that at the time Planning Permission is granted already has Utilities or Foul/Surface Water Drainage and Sewerage located within such area; unless these are to be relocated.
+- 6. The Owner shall: - 6.1 maintain the SUDS in accordance with the approved SUDS Specification until such time as the to the Maintenance Scheme: and - 6.2 from the date the SUDS Completion Certificate is issued or of deemed issue of the SUDS circumstances: - safety; Specification. - 7.
+The Owner shall save as otherwise agreed in writing by the Council (acting reasonably): - 7.1 not locate any Utilities or Foul/Surface Water Drainage and Sewerage in on or under the SUDS SUDS features; - 7.2 not locate the SUDS Land within an area of the Application Site that at the time Planning within such area; unless these are to be relocated.